shauninman/MinUI/skeleton/BASE/README.txt

 ALL

-Copy "MinUI.zip" (without unzipping) to the root of the SD card containing your Roms.
+Copy "NextUI.zip" (without unzipping) to the root of the SD card containing your Roms.

 ----------------------------------------
 Shortcuts